 Therefore, the Report consists of two parts.
 The first part fully illustrates the corporate governance model adopted by Tiscali and describes the corporate bodies and the shareholders, and other information referred to in the aforementioned Art.
 No. 123-bis of the Legislative Decree No. 58/98.
 The second part instead provides detailed disclosure regarding the compliance with the Code's recommendations through a comparison between the choices made by the Company and said recommendations of the Code.
 On May 10, 2018, the Board of Directors evaluated, as per the Code, the size, composition and operation of the Board and its Committees considering them adequate to the managerial and organizational needs of the Company.
 The Board took into account the professional qualifications, experience and managerial skills of its members and examined the practical operation of the corporate bodies during 2017.
-At the date of this Report, only the CEO holds executive powers, and three non-executive Directors in other companies, and the real commitment of the Directors in the Company's operations, while considering that the management maintains a priority role for the execution of the industrial strategy.
+At the date of this Report, only the CEO holds executive powers, and three non-executive Directors are also independent.
+In its evaluation, the Board took into account the positions held by the Directors in other companies, and the real commitment of the Directors in the Company's operations, while considering that the management maintains a priority role for the execution of the industrial strategy.